 Once you have signed up on the trip, we send a complete packing list, relevant health information, and required travel documents.

-All that makes Alaska extraordinary—breathtaking wildlife and pristine wilderness on the grandest scale imaginable—can be found along the Inside Passage, the storied corridor of islands and glaciers along the southeast coast, where glaciers crackle in lovely fjords and the sea is filled with whales, orcas, porpoises, and sea lions.
-We discover this realm the ideal way, aboard a historic, 11-guest wooden vessel that brings us into hidden places big ships can’t even dream of entering.
-With our on-board naturalists sharing insights into the local botany, natural history, and native culture, we kayak into narrow inlets like amazing Ford’s Terror, whose sheer granite walls are wreathed in ephemeral mists, hike in cathedral-like old-growth forests, and encounter wildlife up close, from humpbacks to bald eagles.
+Experience wilderness on the grandest scale imaginable in the Inside Passage, Alaska’s storied waterway along the southeast coast, where glaciers crackle in lovely fjords and the sea is filled with whales, orcas, porpoises, and sea lions.
+We discover this epic realm aboard a historic, 11-guest wooden vessel that brings us into hidden places big ships can’t even dream of entering.
+With our on-board naturalists sharing insights into the local botany, natural history, and native culture, we kayak into narrow inlets like Ford’s Terror, whose sheer granite walls are wreathed in ephemeral mists, hike in majestic old-growth forests, and encounter incredible wildlife, from humpbacks to bears and bald eagles.
 At day’s end, we savor the welcoming comfort of our boat and enjoy a delicious meal in a beautiful anchorage.

 Itinerary at a Glance